Perseids at the Platform

 - The size of a debris is between that of a grain of sand and that of a pea.

 - They move at a speed of about 210 000 km / h.

 - On average, we can usually observe 100 per hour.

 To properly observe the phenomenon, it is important to get as far away as possible from light pollution.
 Bortle's scale, a nine-level scale that determines the rate of light pollution in a specific location, is a good tool to find out if you're in the right place.
 Of course, it is often in the middle of nature that are the best places to observe the Perseids.

 The Gaspé Peninsula at Top-3

-according to Météomédia, the Gaspé Peninsula is the 3th place most favorable to the observation of the Perseids.
-Here, the part of the observable sky is very large.
-The majority of the territory is at 1 and 2 on the Bortle scale, and the cities, like Gaspé, are at maximum 4, the limit for good stargazing.
+according to Météomédia, the Gaspé Peninsula is the 3rd most favorable location for observing the Perseids.
+Here, the observable part of the sky is very large.
+The majority of the territory is located at 1 and 2 on the Bortle scale and cities, like Gaspé, are located at a maximum of 4, the limit for good stargazing.